ddbrown30/swade-shape-changer/README.md

 ![Preview](./shapes_list.webp?raw=true)

 #### Change Shape Macro

 To trigger a shape change, select the token that you wish to use shape change from.
 You can optionally select one or more targets (shortcut T by default).
 If no targets are selected, it will default to targetting the source token.
-Next click the Change Shape macro (found in the macro compendium for this module).
-This will show the following dialog:
+Next click the Change Shape macro (found in the macro compendium for this module) which will display the options dialog.

 ![Preview](./change_dialog.webp?raw=true)